-The accounting policies of the reportable segments are the same as the Group's accounting policies described in Note 2 to the financial statements.
+The accounting policies of the reportable segments are the same as the Group's material accounting policies described in Note 2 to the financial statements.
 Segment results represent the profit earned by each segment without allocation of central administration costs, interest income, finance costs and income tax expense.
 This is the measure reported to the Board of Directors for the purposes of resource allocation and assessment of segment performance.

-Fair value loss on investment property of \$367,000 (2022: \$577,000) was allocated to the others segment.
-There is no impairment loss on goodwill recognised during the financial years ended 30 June 2023 and 2022.
+Fair value loss on investment property of \$858,000 (2023: \$367,000) was allocated to the others segment.
+There is no impairment loss on goodwill recognised during the financial years ended 30 June 2024 and 2023.